dgraph-io/dgraph/wiki/content/deploy/index.md

 {{% notice "note" %}}REQUIREANDVERIFY is the most secure but also the most difficult to configure for remote clients.
 When using this value, the value of `--tls_server_name` is matched against the certificate SANs values and the connection host.{{% /notice %}}

+### Using Ratel UI with Client authentication

+Ratel UI (and any other JavaScript clients built on top of `dgraph-js-http`) connect to Dgraph servers via HTTP, when TLS is enabled servers begin to expect HTTPS requests only.
+Therefore some adjustments need to be made.

+If the `--tls_client_auth` option is set to `REQUEST` (default) or `VERIFYIFGIVEN`:
+1. Change the connection URL from `http://` to `https://` (e.g. `https://127.0.0.1:8080`).
+2. Install / make trusted the certificate of the Dgraph certificate authority `ca.crt`.
+Refer to the documentation of your OS / browser for instructions.
+(E.g. on Mac OS this means adding `ca.crt` to the KeyChain and making it trusted for `Secure Socket Layer`).

+For `REQUIREANY` and `REQUIREANDVERIFY` you need to follow the steps above and also need to install client certificate on your OS / browser:

+1. Generate a client certificate: `dgraph -c MyLaptop`.
+2. Convert it to a `.p12` file:
+`openssl pkcs12 -export -out MyLaptopCert.p12 -in tls/client.MyLaptop.crt -inkey tls/client.MyLaptop.key`.
+Use any password you like for export.
+3. Install the generated `MyLaptopCert.p12` file on the client system (on Mac OS this means simply double-click the file in Finder).
+4. Next time you use Ratel to connect to an alpha with Client authentication enabled the browser will prompt you for a client certificate to use.
+Select the certificate you've just installed in the step above and queries/mutations will succeed.

+### Troubleshooting Ratel's Client authentication

+If you are getting errors in Ratel when server's TLS is enabled try opening your alpha URL as a webpage.

+Assuming you are running Dgraph on your local machine, opening `https://localhost:8080/` in browser should produce a message `Dgraph browser is available for running separately using the dgraph-ratel binary`.

+In case you are getting a connection error, try not passing the `--tls_client_auth` flag when starting an alpha.
+If you are still getting an error, check that your hostname is correct and the port is open; then make sure that "Dgraph Root CA" certificate is installed and trusted correctly.

+After that, if things work without `--tls_client_auth` but stop working when `REQUIREANY` and `REQUIREANDVERIFY` is set make sure the `.p12` file is installed correctly.

 ## Cluster Checklist

 In setting up a cluster be sure the check the following.